 Skills for Health Aids Majors

-health aids majors are found most commonly in careers in which the following skills are important:
+A major in health aids prepares you for careers in which the following skill-sets are crucial:

 - Service Orientation - Actively looking for ways to help people.